charliezon/deep_stock/README.md

-# deep_stock
+# Deep Stock

-Build Chinese stock selection models based on deep learning using Keras
+This project aims to build effective stock selection models based on deep learning tools such as Keras, Tensorflow, etc., for Chinese stock market participants.